dessygil/des-personal-site/README.md

 - add a loader before your site appears
 - add tailwind and animations
 - add some adds on the left hand side
+- change the bottom contact to emailjs and make it a form

-- map top bar to make it more reusbale
+- change the color of the topics to make them stand out more
+- better position link button on homepage with adding a link any relevant sites